Biomedical Informatics and Data Science (NLM)

 6. UTMB: Predocs: Responsible Conduct in Biomedical Research (BBSC 6129); 3 terms of 1st year in grad school.
 Postdocs: Ethics of Scientific Research, MEHU 6101.
 Usually offered over two consecutive days in May and November.

 4. Professional Development for Biomedical Informatics Professionals, COMP 573, 1 credit, Rice University.
 Dr. Kavraki’s permission as instructor is required to enroll.
-This course is offered in the Spring semester of even-numbered years.
+This course is offered in the Spring semester of odd-numbered years.

 5. Two electives: required for predocs; may be required of postdocs depending on academic background.
 The electives can be used to build the trainee’s background for the Graduate Tools and Models – Data Science class COMP 543 that is required, and to enhance the trainee’s knowledge in the domain of biomedical informatics into which the trainee’s project fits: healthcare/clinical informatics, translational bioinformatics, and clinical research informatics.
 Advanced courses are expected in this category.
 Graduate courses that the trainee has taken in the past and are relevant to the training can be counted for the two electives at the discretion of the NLM Steering Committee.
 See the NLM Electives section for a list of approved electives.